Croatia quake injures 17 amid partial coronavirus lockdown

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Some 93,800 people have recovered, mostly in China.

-Plenkovic, the prime minister, urged citizens to remain calm and stay outside their homes in the central parts of Zagreb, which sustained the most damage.
+Plenkovic, the prime minister, urged citizens to remain calm and return to their homes where possible in the central parts of Zagreb, which sustained the most damage.

 “We have two parallel crisis that contradict each other,” Plenkovic said after an emergency meeting of Croatia’s top officials.